Group20CSE183/FinalProject/README.md

 git push
 ```

-When you want to update your branch to the current main branch, in other words, merge the main branch into your branch.
+When you want to update your project to what is in the server

+#### please note: you want to update your local repo every single time before making changes to it

 ```
-git checkout main
 git pull
-git checkout [your branch name] git merge main
 ```

-If you want to push your changes to the main branch, I still have to see how to do this.
-Will include when this is done.